Fellowship Dissertation Guidance Notes

 The key test that will be applied is whether or not the dissertation treats the chosen topic in a way not previously published.

 There is no bar to choosing topics on which dissertation have previously been submitted provided these guidelines are adhered to.
-For instance, dissertations on taper relief could range from an examination of the difficulties with the concept of “business assets” to an examination of the underlying aims and effects of taper relief as opposed to, say, indexation allowance.
+For instance, for dissertations on agricultural property relief for Inheritance Tax purposes could range from a consideration of the principles and practice that are relevant in determining what is agricultural property to an examination of the particular difficulties that arise in practice in determining what is a farmhouse.

 The importance of critical analysis